Tim Geypens

-Tim Henri Victor Geypens (born 21 June 2005) is a professional footballer who plays as a left-back or winger for Eerste Divisie club Emmen.
-Born in the Netherlands, he represents Indonesia at youth level.
+Tim Henri Victor Geypens (born 21 June 2005) is a professional footballer who plays as a left-back or winger for Super League club Bali United.
+Born in the Netherlands, he represents the Indonesia national team.

 Club career

 Youth career

 Geypens is a youth exponent from Twente.
 He played at various youth levels for the club until in 2024 he was named in the squad of Twente's affiliated club Heracles Almelo for the Eredivisie match against Ajax on 27 January 2024, although he did not get any playing time.

 Emmen

 Geypens signed his first professional contract with Emmen on 1 July 2024 agreeing a two-year deal with a three-year option.
 He made his Eerste Divisie debut at 10 August 2024 against Dordrecht replacing Djenahro Nunumete after 81 minutes in a 1–2 home defeat.

 On 29 August 2025, Geypens scored his first goal for the club against Den Bosch in a 3–1 win.